-Low-lime mud have been used successfully during recent years in high temperature wells.
-High lime concentrations tend to cause clay flocculation in the upper temperature ranges.
+Low-lime mud has been used successfully during recent years in high-temperature wells.
+High lime concentrations tend to cause clay flocculation in the upper-temperature ranges.
 Low-lime water based drilling mud should contain a Pf of 2-5 and a Pm of 12-18.
 This mud system must be monitored closely to maintain undissolved lime in the system.

 - Potassium chloride